- Positioning Playbook

 There are various ways to go about generating press coverage.
 A fairly reliable approach is to 'piggyback' on current events and trends; by inserting your product or company into the news cycle or cultural zeitgeist.

 How?
-Below I’m going to walk you through my methodology, step-by-step.
+Below I’m going to walk you through a methodology I use, step-by-step.

 To do that I’m going to use my 'horse burger costume' news story as a case study.